 Income tax on profits for the period comprises current and deferred tax.
-It is recognised in the income statement as tax expense, except when it relates to items credited directly to equity, in which case it is recorded in equity.
+It is recognised in the statement of comprehensive income as tax expense, except when it relates to items credited directly to equity, in which case it is recorded in equity.